Table of Contents

 - A copy of the police report, if any

-Giving full disclosure of your medical damages will increase the likelihood of you receiving a reasonable settlement.
+Giving full disclosure of your medical damages may be helpful in reaching a reasonable settlement agreement.

 In addition, investigators will look into the following: